Job Search configurations

 Factors that affect search results

-Together, "Featured Jobs", "Enable Broadening", and "Disable Keyword Match" have a significant impact on the number and relevance of jobs returned to the job seeker.
+Together, "Featured Job Search", "Enable Broadening", and "Disable Keyword Match" have a significant impact on the number and relevance of jobs returned to the job seeker.
 The most appropriate configuration of these three factors depends on your business needs.
 The best method for determining your optimal configuration is to apply different test scenarios and evaluate the outcomes during a testing phase.
+See our video tutorials page for more information on using these parameters.

-Featured Jobs: Use Featured Jobs to assign promotional values to individual jobs.
+Featured job search: Use featured job searches to assign promotional values to individual jobs.
 This allows you to highlight jobs that are important to your business needs.
-See the Featured jobs documentation for best practices and implementation details.
+See the featured job search documentation for best practices and implementation details.

 disableKeywordMatch: This parameter allows Job Search to return keyword-based matches to a job seeker's query in addition to relevant matches.
 The default setting is